 There is also an employer declaration section to affirm that the employer has provided true and accurate information.

 If the CRA requests to see your T2200 form, the final section requires you to provide your name, social insurance number (SIN), and home address.

-More employees are working from home fully or partly due to the COVID-19 pandemic and are looking to claim employment expenses on their tax returns.
+More employees are working from home fully or partly now and are looking to claim employment expenses on their tax returns.